Table of Contents

 If you decide that a more detailed snapshot is right for you, we make the process as practical as possible.

-Medication During Special Circumstances
+Special Circumstances

 Pregnancy

-You should notify your GP as soon as you have a positive pregnancy test.
-They will typically increase your dose immediately and monitor your levels every few weeks.
+If you are pregnant or planning to conceive, your medication requirements will likely increase.
+You should notify your GP immediately upon a positive pregnancy test; they will typically increase your dose and monitor your levels every few weeks.

 Menopause